sarimaleem/TicketToRide/README.md

 - [x] Initialize Network and Routes
 - [x] Experiment with Path 2D.double so that a shape works
 - [ ] Integrate the classes
+- [x] work on displaying the contracts for each player

 **David Jobs**